Sports

 Water Polo

-Water Polo was introduced as a competitive sport at Trinity in 1986, officially expanding the water sports programme to become what we know today.
+Water Polo was introduced as a competitive sport at Trinity in 1986, officially expanding the water sports programme.
 Since the very beginning, Trinity has been seen as a leader in the sport amongst Independent Schools.

 Trinity currently has 11 teams entered into the combined CAS / GPS Water Polo Competition.
 In December 2019, Trinity held an international fixture between Croatia and Australia.